metastableB/metastableB.github.io/drafts/mio-global-fuse.md

-organising
+Index
-- setting up bluez and bluetooth BLE devices
+- Setting up bluetooth dongle and bluez
-- understanding services, characterstics and gattprofile
-- generic way to read characterstics from a device (interactive and non interactve)
-- mio global fuse
-- sensortag
-- using the gatt-api
+- Basics of BLE/GATT: services, characteristcs, gattprofiel, read write, notifications
+- Intro to generic where you outline the difference between MIO Global Fuse and sensor tag (No standard services in sensor tag)
+- Generic set of steps that can be followed: interactive and non interactve (with MIO Global Fuse as example)
-- Properties, Notifications
+- Sensor Tag

 # Reading Heart Rate from Health Band both interactively and non interactively: BLE, Bluez